unprofession-al/bpmon/docs/_source/content/docs/2_mainconfiguration.md

 <!--more-->

 {{% info headline="Keep your system tidy" %}}
 Please make sure you place all your config files in a dedicated directory.
 We will refer to this configuration folder as `$BPMON_BASE`.

+Note that you can export the `BPMON_BASE` environment variable or use the `-b/--base` flag to point `BPMON` to your own configuration directory (by default `BPMON` expects to find its configuration in the current directory).
 {{% /info %}}

 ## Prepare the directory structure